 Horiatiki Greek Salad

-I’m betting you’ve had Horiatiki Greek Salad before even if you don’t know what the heck Horiatiki is!
-It’s just the Greek name for that cucumber tomato salad that’s so ubiquitous (look at me with all the big words, today!) all over the United States.
-And in Greece, too, from what I understand, where it originated.
+I’m betting you’ve had Horiatiki Greek Salad before, even if you don’t know what the heck it is!
+I didn’t even know Horiatiki was the proper name, and there’s a proper way to make it.
+If you’re like me, it’s the cucumber & tomato salad that’s so ubiquitous (look at me with the big words, today!) all over the US.
+And in Greece, of course, where it originated.

 Horiatiki Greek Salad